Returning Volunteer Leaders

-All 4-H volunteers, leaders and staff must complete the Commit to Kids online training as part of their screening process.
+All 4-H volunteers and staff must complete the Commit to Kids online training as part of their screening process.
 The training is free to all 4-H volunteers, leaders, staff and board members.

 Returning Volunteer Leaders will need to complete a refresher course every three years.

-4-H Canada implemented new Youth Safety Policies (click to read) as of 2020.
-More than ever, it is crucial that Clubs have an adequate number of Volunteer Leaders to help meet the Rule of Two Policy.
+In 2020, 4-H Canada implemented new Youth Safety Policies (click to read).
+Clubs are required to have an adequate number of Volunteer Leaders to help meet the Rule of Two Policy.
 We encourage ALL parents to complete the New Volunteer Leader requirements so that they are able to fill in when leaders are needed.